ibm-cloud-docs/power-iaas/faq.md

 [^1]: IBM i Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

 [^2]: Starting May 1, 2024, IBM i 7.1 is End of Life and no support will be made available.
+IBM i 7.1 stock images will also become unavailable from {{site.data.keyword.powerSys_notm}} data centers.

 **Linux** - {{site.data.keyword.powerSys_notm}} supports Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise (SLES) distributions.
 The following Linux stock images are currently available when you select Full Linux Subscription (learn more about [Full Linux Subscription](/docs/power-iaas?topic=power-iaas-set-full-Linux)):